JulienBalestra/computor/readme.md

 or use the eb command line tool : [online doc](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html "online doc")

 ## Contributors

+Note the srcs/sample.py (and test_sample.py) is a community draft used to get the coding guidelines

 * Julie Rossi
 * Umi Lefebvre